ZIMO-Elektronik/ULF_DCC_EIN/README.md

 </details>

 ## Protocol
-The protocol consists of only two commands, both of which send raw data encoded as hex ASCII.
+The protocol consists of only two commands, both of which send bytes encoded as hex ASCII.
 A `senddcc` command to send DCC and a `sendbidi` command to receive BiDi feedback.
 Both command strings are terminated with a carriage return.

 ![](data/images/protocol.png)